4GeeksAcademy/cybersecurity-syllabus/00-prework/introduction-to-cybersecurity.md

 Laura is buying a gift for her partner on a little-known online marketplace that she discovered through advertising on social networks at very attractive prices.
 When finalizing the purchase, Laura provides her address for shipping, tax information, and credit card details.
 According to the platform, the payment was processed successfully, and everything seems fine. **Laura's credit card was cloned and used fraudulently.** The attacker used her card to make unauthorized purchases for themselves.

-**What happened? -** The online marketplace Laura was browsing was not legitimate; it was a fake website promoted to attract people and steal their data so that the attacker could make purchases on behalf of the victims.
+**What happened? -** The online marketplace Laura was browsing was not legitimate; it was a fake website promoted to attract people and steal their data so that the attacker could make purchases on the name of the victims.

 - **Case 3:**